Tefx/Mcx/README.md

       - `bj/cs/1`
       - `new/Ser`
       - `ceshi/1`
-      -  And many other pattern.
+      -  And many other patterns.
 Try out by yourselves.